 not otherwise be able to deploy without many dedicated resources.
 With this being said, there is often confusion between what an SDK and API are, and why an app would want to integrate either of these third-party software options.
 In this post, we will define what APIs and SDKs are and discuss the differences between them.

 What is an API?

-Skyhook offers an API as one of four flexible integration options to access its Precision Location service, however, when utilizing this API, the developer is required to source the GPS data, Wi-Fi data, or cellular data and to implement the API request according the the specifications outlined.
+Skyhook offers an API as one of four flexible integration options to access its Precision Location service, however, when utilizing this location API, the developer is required to source the GPS data, Wi-Fi data, or cellular data and to implement the API request according the the specifications outlined.

 What is an SDK?

 For example, Skyhook’s Android Precision Location SDK provides all the tools and documentation needed to perform highly-accurate location on a mobile device using the Android operating system.
 The app developer simply needs to load, or dynamically pull, the SDK library into their development environment and use the available interfaces to utilize all the capabilities Skyhook provides.
 No extra code is needed to source the GPS data, Wi-Fi data, or cellular data to calculate an accurate position, this is all handled by the SDK.